Raniconduh/cscroll/README.md

 E.g. `vim %f` will format to `vim FILE` where `FILE` is the name of the file the cursor is on. `echo %%f`, however, will format to `echo %f` and the output of the command will literally be `%f`.

+#### Variables

+* `icons`: (If compiled with icons) If true, show icons.
+Otherwise don't.

-## Installation
+## Compilation

 To run, cscroll requires libncurses and libterminfo.
 Compilation, however, also requires pkg-config.

 On Debian and Ubuntu based system, libncurses may be titled `libncurses-dev` or simply `libncurses` and can be installed with `sudo apt install libncurses{,-dev}`.

 To compile, simply run `make`.
+Nerd icons are enabled by default.
+To turn them off, compile with `ICONS=0`.

 The program will then be accessible by running `./cscroll`.

-Installation is also possible with `make install`.
+## Installation

+Run `make install` to install the binary to the directory pointed at by the set PREFIX and DESTDIR.